gobysec/Goby/README.md

 # Goby
-This project is just used for issues submit.
+This project is just used for issue submission.

 More information please visit https://gobies.org